sparkfun/eng_application/Documentation/Guitar_Tuning_By_Ear.md

 Motivation
 --------------
- >*Why bother tuning by ear when I have a perfect electronic tuner*
+ >*Why bother tuning by ear when I have a perfect electronic tuner?*

 Good question.
 There's two reasons: it is practical, and it makes you a better musician.